Fresh Air Museum – Government Street:

 Originally, Experience Victoria’s Curated Collection of Unique Gifts was the retail outlet for the Victoria Chemical Company which manufactured a range of acids, fertilizers and tree sprays at its 7 Dallas Road plant on the Outer Harbour.

 Constructed in 1903 at the beginning of Victoria’s Pre-World War One real estate boom, it is the middle address in Government Street’s unique three-building composition known as the “Roger’s Block”—a cooperative project of its original owners.
 It’s two masonry buildings were designed to appear as a single two-storey structure in the day’s popular Classical Revival style.
-Each of its three addresses combined the street level shop of its owner with living accommodations above
+The two outside blocks feature metal clad bay windows projecting from the second storey while the centre structure rose three feet higher than the adjoining blocks in order to accommodate a higher first-storey ceiling.
+All three were unified by a common metal cornice and frieze design.
+Each combined the street level shop of its owner with living accommodations above.

-The Roger’s Block was the work of the British Columbian architectural firm of Hooper & Watkins.
-Their many commercial projects made a significant contributed to the early character of downtown Victoria.
+The Roger’s Block was the work of the British Columbian architectural firm of Hooper & Teague (many of Hooper’s commercial projects made a significant contributed to the early character of downtown Victoria.

 The F. Moore Building is registered in the Canadian Registry of Historic Places.